Ricoh GXR

 The Ricoh GXR is a compact digital camera first announced by Ricoh Company, Ltd, Tokyo on November 10, 2009.
 Unlike conventional cameras which either have a fixed lens and sensor or interchangeable lens and a fixed sensor, the GXR takes interchangeable units, each housing a lens, sensor and image processing engine, sometimes called a lensor (a portmanteau of lens and sensor).

-Following the introduction of the Ricoh GR in 2013, the GXR was quietly discontinued.
+Following the introduction of the Ricoh GR in 2013, the GXR was discontinued.

 Features

 The GXR has a modular design, consisting of two major components: the host body, which holds the battery, pop-up flash, rear screen, and external interfaces for data and flash; and a Camera Unit, which holds the image sensor, lens, and image processor in a sealed module.
 Ricoh also offered a Lens Mount Unit, which omits the bundled lens in favor of a mechanical interface compatible with many Leica M mount lenses.

 The body has a hot shoe on top for an external flash unit; the Ricoh GF-1 is designed for the GXR.
 Alternatively, Ricoh marketed both optical and electronic viewfinders which attach to the hot shoe.
 The GV-1 and GV-2 are optical viewfinders featuring the field of view equivalent to a 28 mm lens, and are intended to be used with the A12 28mm unit.
 The VF-2 electronic viewfinder offers 920,000 pixels and 100% field of view, and can be used with any unit.